pheelwell/skoria-site/src/garden/🗡️Adventuring/Irasnian Wastes Notes.md

 - players stepped into their room and confronted fought and won
 - players didn't remember there were 3 members
 - Priestes found it interesting that they wanted to steal artifact
-- Krach was from the Goats and was hired to steal artifact, then redirect crawler to crystal Forrest to deliver the Artifact to the [Quorri](/garden/%F0%9F%8C%90Worldbuilding%5CMaterial%20Plane%5C%F0%9F%8F%9C%EF%B8%8FIrasnian%20Wastes%5CFactions/Quorri) who claim ownership of the Artifact (old relict)
+- Krach was from the [[The Goats.md|Goats]] and was hired to steal artifact, then redirect crawler to [[crystal Forrest]] to deliver the Artifact to the [[Quorri]] who claim ownership of the Artifact (old relict)
-- Artifact is used by [Zarinesh](/garden/%F0%9F%8C%90Worldbuilding%5CNether%20Plane%5CGods/Zarinesh) Priests to reconfigure matter in a new form
+- Artifact is used by [[Zarinesh]] Priests to reconfigure matter in a new form
 - last werwolf (twin of the other werwolf in tiefling) was in controll room they needed the puzzle to solve
-- werwolf was killed but he stirred party to [Quorri](/garden/%F0%9F%8C%90Worldbuilding%5CMaterial%20Plane%5C%F0%9F%8F%9C%EF%B8%8FIrasnian%20Wastes%5CFactions/Quorri) ambush, who are surrounding the crawler
+- werwolf was killed but he stirred party to [[Quorri]] ambush, who are surrounding the crawler
 - Priestes used artifact to modify crawler and players have to decide on what to change about the crawler and what part they now want to controll. ends in a big "Kaiju battle" between the crawler and the Quorri Ambush
 - Players are deciding to: add a railgun, add a moving shield, add sword arms and more jump power